brayden-s-haws/slackbot/README.md

 - **Welcome New Users**: When a new user joins the Slack workspace, the bot sends a welcome message to them.

 ## Setup
 This is hosted on an always running instance through Replit.
 But it could be deployed on almost any machine running python and flask.
-Flask was used for it ease of creating API endpoints.
+Flask was used for it ease of creating endpoints.
 This ended up using more packages than imagined at the outset, they can be installed using this command:
   <pre><code>pip install flask openai pytz apscheduler google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client slack-sdk slack-bolt</code></pre>

 Set up the following environment variables: